rwu2359/CalPick/README.md

 ## Running
 See example scripts in Card-Cal file<br />
-Has some beauty on iOS as the layout doesn't move like when using the native picker Not currently tested on WebDirect
+Has some beauty on iOS as the layout doesn't move like when using the native picker<br />
+Not currently tested on WebDirect

 ## Issues